-Traditional Scottish Breakfast: Morning Rolls and Popular Fillings
+Traditional Scottish Breakfast: Morning Rolls and Fillings

 A Brief Guide to Scottish Morning Rolls

-Scottish morning rolls are a long time breakfast tradition in Scotland.
+Scottish morning rolls are a longtime breakfast tradition in Scotland.
 While the full Scottish breakfast may be eaten at weekends or on holidays, morning rolls are more likely to be incorporated in daily breakfasts before work.
-It used to be a huge tradition that someone in the household would fetch the newspaper and rolls in the morning for the family breakfast but it is perhaps more likely in modern times that the filled roll will be bought from a baker's shop or similar on the way to work.
+It used to be a huge tradition that someone in the household would fetch the newspaper and rolls in the morning for the family breakfast, but it is perhaps more likely in modern times that the filled roll will be bought from a baker's shop or similar on the way to work.

 Morning rolls—usually simply called rolls—are a type of soft bread roll which are opened up, buttered if desired and incorporated with any number of chosen fillings.
 There are some who like their rolls soft and pale on the top, while others prefer their rolls well fired and crispy.
-A great many shops will for this reason offer a choice of the two and even perhaps a middle ground for the particularly discerning customer.
+A great many shops will, for this reason, offer a choice of the two and even perhaps a middle ground for the particularly discerning customer.

-To Butter or Not To Butter?
+To Butter or Not to Butter?

 It is certainly very common in Scotland in a traditional sense that butter firstly be added to the morning roll, irrespective of which filling is to follow.
-In more health conscious times, many people are either using low fat spreads made from olive or sunflower oil, margarine, or eliminating spreads altogether.
+In more health-conscious times, many people are either using low-fat spreads made from olive or sunflower oil, margarine, or eliminating spreads altogether.

-A Roll and Lorne Sausage
+Roll and Lorne Sausage

 The Lorne sausage is a type of sausage unique to Scotland.
 It is blocks of prepared meat and spices, sliced and fried, hence the other frequent names of sliced sausage or square sausage.
-A roll and Lorne sausage is popular on its own but other accompaniments are frequently added for a little bit of extra taste.
+A roll and Lorne sausage is popular on its own, but other accompaniments are frequently added for a little bit of extra taste.
 Lorne sausages can be either fried or grilled.

 A roll and sausage and tattie scone is a delicious concoction.
-The tattie (potato) scones will most often be bought premade in modern times but they are fairly straightforward to make at home, once you have a bit of practice at rolling and handling what is the necessarily extremely wet dough.
+The tattie (potato) scones will most often be bought premade in modern times, but they are fairly straightforward to make at home, once you have a bit of practice at rolling and handling what is the necessarily extremely wet dough.
 The precooked scones are fried along with the sausage for the last few minutes of its cooking time and served on top of the sausage before the top is placed on the roll.

 Fried onions are also delicious on a roll and sausage.
 Fried onions will usually be served instead of a tattie scone and are again fried with the sausage, in this instance added to the pan at the same time as the sausage to ensure they are fully cooked down and soft.
-Raw onions can very successfully be susbstituted as a healthier and crunchier alternative.
+Raw onions can very successfully be substituted as a healthier and crunchier alternative.

 Roll and Link Sausages